Merge multiple layers into one

 - Under Fields, click featurecla (2).

-The (2) label tells you that there are two source fields contributing to this output field.
-The information under Table tells you that both input layers have fields named featurecla.
+The (2) label indicates that there are two source fields contributing to this output field.
+The information under Table indicates that both input layers have fields named featurecla.

 You have the option of adding a source field from the selected layer.

-- Under Actions and Source Fields, click zoom_level.
+- Under Actions and Source Fields, scroll down and click zoom_level.

 Now both the min_zoom and zoom_level fields will contribute to the new field in the output layer.